-Today the Hong Kong Monetary Authority (HKMA) announced that it will collaborate with the People’s Bank of China (PBOC) on its central bank digital currency (CBDC).
+Today the Hong Kong Monetary Authority (HKMA) announced that it will collaborate with the People’s Bank of China (PBOC).
 The central banks signed a memorandum of understanding to link Hong Kong with the PBOC’s trade finance blockchain.

 The partnership was solidified today between the PBOC’s Digital Currency Institute and Hong Kong Interbank Clearing.
 According to Chinese media, the two will begin working on a proof of concept early next year.
 It hopes to streamline trade financing and bring the benefits of blockchain to Hong Kong banks.